kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/01-prerequisites.md

 ## VM Hardware Requirements

-8 GB of RAM
+* 8 GB of RAM (16 preferred)
+* 8-core/4-core hyperthreaded or better CPU, e.g. Core-i7/Core-i9 (will be slow otherwise)
-50 GB Disk space
+* 50 GB Disk space

+## git

+Required to download the repo.
+It is normally pre-installed on Mac, but not on Windows.
+If you need to install it, see [here](https://git-scm.com/download).

-## Virtual Box
+## VirtualBox

 Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:

  - Windows hosts
- - OS X hosts (x86 only, not M1)
+ - MacOS hosts x86 only.
+For Apple Silicon (M-series processors), see [here](../../apple-silicon/).
  - Linux distributions
- - Solaris hosts

 This lab was last tested with VirtualBox 7.0.12, though newer versions should be ok.

 ## Vagrant

-Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
+Once VirtualBox is installed you may choose to deploy virtual machines manually on it.
 Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistently.

 Download and Install [Vagrant](https://www.vagrantup.com/) on your platform.

-- Windows
-- Debian
-- Centos
-- Linux
-- macOS (x86 only, not M1)

-This tutorial assumes that you have also installed Vagrant.

 This lab was last tested with Vagrant 2.3.7, though newer versions should be ok.